harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 |**Torem**|5.64 to 9.53 (+69%)|4.05 to 6.54 (+61%)|498.96 to 743.92 (+49%)|25.84 to 37.82 (+46%)|23.09 to 31.73 (+37%)|
 |**Ralox**|6.39 to 6.87 (+7%)|4.18 to 4.75 (+13%)|583.55 to 604.35 (+3%)|27.01 to 32.64 (+20%)|14.72 to 21.86 (+48%)|

-As seen Nolvadex came out on top here in LH, Testosterone &amp; Normal sperm forms.
+As demonstrated, Nolvadex came out on top here in LH, Testosterone &amp; Normal sperm forms.
 Torem topped Nolva in FSH and Sperm concentration.
 Both are very suitable PCT options (as already known with Nolva, but this shows Torem as a viable option as well).
 Ralox was unfavorable and is probably best used just for gynecomastia treatment.

 **IMPORTANT NOTE:** Also be sure to check out the [Drug Interactions](https://www.reddit.com/r/steroids/wiki/draft#wiki_drug_interactions) section, as it contains important information for those using SSRIs and SERMs.